Vistril/mppdoc/how-to-modify-mpp.md

 5. Go back to Resource Override, click **Edit File** and paste the code in.

 That's it!
 Now you can modify your copy and it should override the original script.

+> You can use this method to modify other files, such as Client.js